Kingxukai/linux/Documentation/PCI/endpoint/pci-vntb-function.rst

 Doorbell Registers:
 -------------------

-  Doorbell Registers are used by the hosts to interrupt each other.
+  Doorbell Registers are used by the woke hosts to interrupt each other.

 Memory Window:
 --------------

-  Actual transfer of data between the two hosts will happen using the memory window.
+  Actual transfer of data between the woke two hosts will happen using the memory window.

 Modeling Constructs: